viant/go-cache-benchmark/README.md

 * `SWEEP_DIST` - defaults to effectively `[ZIPF_FACTOR]`.
 Should be a JSON string containing a series of `float64` values to multiply the maximum input possible, in relation to the expected cache size (related to `TEST_SIZE_FACTOR`).
 For example, if `SWEEP_DIST='[2,5]'` (the single quotes are for escaping shell interpretation of `[]`), then the tests will use 2x and 5x for maximum input possible, relative to the cache size (which is 1M by default) - so this means that for the Zipf distribution, the maximum output value will be 2M for the 2x and 5M for the 5x.
 Increasing the number increases the likelihood of a cache miss.
     - Regarding the benchmark description for sweeps, the benchmark name is followed by 3 numbers - the first number is the cache size, the second number is the maximum distribution value multiplier, and the last number is the parallelization.

+* `SCACHE_ENTRIES_BUFFER` - default to `1`.
+Multiplies the amount of entries provided to the `scache` configuration. `SCACHE_ENTRIES_DIV` is still applied, but this is a simpler interface for seeing how much additional memory `scache` requires to for achieving comparable hit rates with other caches.
 * `SCACHE_ENTRIES_DIV` - defaults to `2`.
 Sets the number of entries that are used in `scache` configuration initialization, since [`scache` allocates twice the amount of memory than expected](https://github.com/viant/scache/blob/master/config.go#L33).
 Set to `1` to use twice the amount of memory than other caches.
 The resulting number of entries supported by the cache will be `expectedEntries / SCACHE_ENTRIES_DIV`.
 To get a specific "extended" size, divide 2 by the desired additional size.
 For example, to allocate 10% more memory for `scache`, use `SCACHE_ENTRIES_DIV` of `2 / 1.1` or `1.8182`.

 * `MISS_PENALTY` - defaults to `0`.
 Sets milliseconds of wait in the case of a cache miss for benchmarks that test eviction.